-Verification that this proposed approach meets the expectations of Commission staff is essential for the continuation and completion of technological changes to determine and report the block trade indicator value for PET data in a manner which will ensure the CFTC receives consistent, meaningful SDR data.
-We look forward to working with Commission staff to confirm a solution that aligns with the intent and practical application of the Reporting Rules.
+Verification that this approach meets the expectations of Commission staff has been sought on a number of occasions on behalf of our membership in an effort to ensure the technological changes to determine and report the block trade indicator value for PET data are done in a manner which will ensure the CFTC receives consistent, meaningful data from the Swap Data Repository ("SDR").
+In absence of staff's verification, Reporting Parties have proceeded with implementation based on the approach described above.